numbbo/coco/docs/bbob-biobj/functions/source/functions/index.rst

 ``bbob`` suite) and Gallagher function with 101 peaks (:math:`f_{21}` in the ``bbob`` suite).

-The first objective is unimodal, besides small local non-linearities symmetric, separable and highly ill-conditioned while the second objective is highly

 While the first objective function is separable, unimodal, and highly ill-conditioned (condition number of about :math:`10^6`), the second objective function is non-separable and consists